robinboncoeur/Art/docs/writing/1Uh-1stEd.md

 "This is— Charles?"

 I felt my face heat up.
-Old Harwood had already decided: "Not fit for purpose."
+Old Harwood had clearly been hoping for a ranch-hand and had already decided that I was: "not fit for purpose."
 <!-- vale on -->
 We didn't stay long.